Elite Dangerous: Testing phase

 A playable alpha version of the game was released to certain Kickstarter backers in December 2013.
 In May 2014, the game entered the first phase of its beta test, focusing primarily on testing the systems and servers with a greater number of players.
 A pre-release "gamma" build was released to backers three weeks before launch, to give them a head start on other players.
 On 2 April 2015, the beta Mac version went live, accessible to all backers.
+ED also supported most virtual reality headsets since launch.

 Horizons season of expansions

 The first "season" of expansions for Elite Dangerous, named Horizons, was announced on 5 August 2015 at Gamescom, entered beta on 30 November 2015 and was released on 15 December 2015 for PC, followed by a 3 June 2016 release for Xbox One.
 Frontier Developments currently has no plans to release the expansion for Mac OS X unless Apple provides support for compute shaders, which Frontier believes are required to render planet surfaces and other objects.
 Elite Dangerous: Horizons is a separately priced product.
 Original customers who also purchased Horizons received exclusive access to the Cobra Mk.
 IV ship.

 Horizons adds planetary landings, ground vehicles and bases, synthesis of consumables and temporary ship upgrades, ship-launched fighters, passenger missions, a character creator, and co-op multicrew support for larger ships.
 Planetary landings feature procedurally generated planets, initially supporting only worlds without an atmosphere.
 Players can choose to set down at planetary bases or at any point of their choosing and can deploy a new eight-wheeled ground vehicle called the SRV ("Surface Reconnaissance Vehicle").
-This vehicle is equipped with weapons, a "wave scanner" for finding resources, shipwrecks etc., a datalink system for hacking into bases, and thrusters that can lift the vehicle up above the ground for short periods of time.
-Thrusters in the wheels can be used to affix it to the ground on low-gravity worlds.
+This vehicle is equipped with weapons, a "wave scanner" for finding resources, shipwrecks etc., a datalink system for hacking into bases, and thrusters that can lift it off of the ground for short periods of time, depending on the gravity of a world.
+Thrusters in the wheels can be used to affix it to the ground on worlds with low gravity.
 Materials found on planets can be combined to boost ship jump range, synthesize repair materials, or upgrade weapons.